First Lady Bushra Bibi inaugurates sufism centre, e-library

 Sheikh Abul Hasan Ash-Shadhili Sufism, Science & Technology Research Centre is going to be established at new campus of Government College University Lahore located at Kala Shah Kaku.

-The initiative comes from Chief Minister Usman Buzdar and the Department of Higher Education upon the vision and special interest of Prime Minister Imran Khan’s wife Mrs Bushra Imran.
+The initiative comes from Chief Minister Usman Buzdar and the Department of Higher Education upon the vision and special interest of Prime Minister Imran Khan’s wife Ms Bushra Imran.

-A briefing on the centre was given to Mrs Bushra Imran by Vice Chancellor Prof Dr Asghar Zaidi, said a GCU press release issued here on Saturday.
+A briefing on the centre was given to Ms Bushra Imran by Vice Chancellor Prof Dr Asghar Zaidi, said a GCU press release issued here on Saturday.

 The modern Ash-Shadhili research centre for religious, social and scientific disciplines would be linked with all the leading libraries and universities of the world, and its digital resources would be remotely accessible to millions of students across Pakistan.